h12w/teff/SPEC.md

    until the non-top element becomes the top.
 The number of `unindent` tokens emitted is the same as the number of elements popped.
 6. If none of 3 to 5 happens, a syntax error occurs.
-7. When EOF is emitted by the length of the stack is larger than 1, the top of the stack is popped and an `unindent` token is emitted until the length of the stack becomes 1.
+7. When `EOF` is emitted but the length of the stack is larger than 1, the top of the stack is popped and an `unindent` token is emitted until the length of the stack becomes 1.